 In 2018, a team of archeologists from the Public Archaeology Facility at Binghamton University led a series of micro-excavations to establish the location of the stage, sound, and light towers from the festival.
 Using computer-assisted design maps, archeologists sought out soil disturbances, discolorations and other evidence to pinpoint the outline of key festival landmarks, including the main stage, performers’ footbridge and the towers.

 Today, guests to the museum can explore these landmarks with one of our docent-led tours of the historic grounds.
 Sign up when you visit The Museum at Bethel Woods.

 Bethel Woods is bringing new content experiences to guests using augmented reality.
-Soon, guests of The Museum will be able to listen to Jimi Hendrix perform the Star Spangled Banner, hear helicopters take off and land, and peek inside the medical and kitchen tents as they were during the festival.
-The augmented reality tour, developed in partnership with Antenna International and Earprint Immersive and funded in large part by American Express, will feature numerous AR dimensions across over 60 acres of iconic landscape at Bethel Woods, the site of the original Woodstock festival.
+Soon, guests of The Museum will be able to listen to legendary Woodstock artists from Slick to Santana, hear helicopters take off and land, “see” the stage as it was in 1969, and so much more.
+The augmented reality tour, developed in partnership with Antenna International and Earprint Immersive and funded in large part by American Express and Empire State Development, will feature numerous AR dimensions across more than 15 acres of iconic landscape at Bethel Woods, the site of the original Woodstock festival.

 From augmented reality to actual reality, Bethel Woods painstakingly recreated the Bindy Bazaar Trails, a marketplace and trail system that acted as the heart of the Woodstock festival in 1969.
 Vendors sold crafts and clothing at booths along the trails that connected the two major areas of the festival grounds.
 In honor of the thoroughfare’s importance to the original festival, Bethel Woods committed to redeveloping the trails within the Bindy Bazaar woods for guests to explore the area.